 I haven’t been in the “zone” now for seven months!
 (Unprecedented!)

-I have some free time now, so I’m energized and more like my normal self.
+I have some free time now.
+I’m energized and more like my normal self.
 Decluttering–not writing–is currently at the top of my agenda (I’ve been inspired by Becky’s blog about minimalist lifestyle, and I’m stoked to try some of her ideas in 2018).
 But I still have two pet projects that I’m determined to publish this year; and since my friends and family appreciate the personal touch, here’s a recap of 2017:

 There were some growing pains.
 Old family “skeletons” came out of their closets.
 Idols toppled.
 There was a lot of pressure at home and at work, and adversities that only God knows about.

 My brain was tired, and my heart was tired.

 I was tempted to shed faith and morality like a dress that doesn’t fit anymore.
-I had to re-evaluate my convictions and my relationships while getting involved (way over my head) in the family business; and I found out just how hard it can be to juggle business and personal life.
+I had to re-evaluate my convictions and my relationships while getting involved (way over my head) in the family business.
 I crept out of bed in the mornings like an old woman, feeling disoriented, depleted, estranged, stuck in a rut, missing my dreams and wanting them back (you know the feeling).

 But enough with the melodrama–I’m here to tell you that it was a good year.